amatacz/F1-stats/README.md

     * Flask 2.2.2
     * Plotly 5.10.0
 ## Setup
-Dashboard has been deployed on DigitalOcean service and you can find it <a href="http://64.227.120.12:8484/" target="_blank">here</a>.
+Dashboard has been deployed on DigitalOcean service and you can find it <a href="http://64.227.120.12:8484/" target="_blank">here</a>

+Or if you want to run code locally:
+* download code and unzip it,
+* install requirements using `pip install -r requirements.txt`,
+* run app with command `python f1_app.py`